 But in addition to making sure you create a campaign that “hits the mark,” most organizations want to make sure they are getting a fair shake on price.
 No one wants to over pay…and no one wants to be taken advantage of!
-So many organizations create a bidding process to ensure the best price.
+In order to solve this concern, many organizations create a bidding process to ensure the best price.
 While this is understandable, in theory, it’s important to consider the cost of such a campaign.

 Yes…there is a cost.

 First, it’s important to note that if the first part of this equation is NOT true (you have an effective promotional campaign), then the second part (the cost) really doesn’t matter.
 You are now just spending money to spend it.
 No good would come from that…agreed?